zcrayman/tut-data/5/README.ftl.md

 ## Data Grids and Continuous Queries

-In a traditional data store, an application would have to regularly poll to receive updated data.
-This is inefficient, as many queries will be executed unnecessarily, and also introduces latency in between polls.
-More realistically, applications will likely introduce some separate messaging infrastructure, such as [RabbitMQ](http://rabbitmq.com), to distribute notifications.
+Usually an application would have to regularly poll to receive updated data from a data store.
+This is inefficient as many queries will be executed unnecessarily and also introduces latency in between polls.
+More often than not applications will likely introduce some separate messaging infrastructure, such as [RabbitMQ](http://rabbitmq.com), to distribute notifications.

 GemFire is a distributed data grid.
-It is naturally clustered and provides a feature called Continuous Querying; this allows you to register a GemFire Query with the cluster and for a simple POJO to receive events whenever a new piece of data is added that matches this query.
+It can be clustered and provides a feature called Continuous Querying for just this circumstance.

+Continuous Querying allows you to register a GemFire Query with the cluster and then for a simple POJO to receive events whenever a new piece of data is added that matches your query.

 ## Writing a continuous query